A Unified Successive Approximation Framework for General Coupled Multiplicative and Fractional Optimization: HM-GM-AM-QM Transforms and Applications: Introduction

-To reduce the algorithm complexity, some recent papers have proposed techniques to solve such problems efficiently.
+To reduce the algorithm complexity, several transformation-based methods have been proposed.
 Jong \cite{jong2012efficient} proposes a transformation to solve the minimization of sum-of-ratios by analyzing its Karush–Kuhn–Tucker (KKT) conditions.
 Although a global optimum can be found by the transformation proposed in \cite{jong2012efficient}, it applies to the optimization only consisting of the sum-of-ratios term.
 In \cite{shen2018fractional}, Shen \textit{et al.} propose the quadratic transformation for decoupling the fractional terms in the maximization problem, which contains the sum-of-ratios and other general terms.
 Specifically, for maximizing the sum of $\frac{\text{concave}}{\text{convex}}$ terms, the quadratic transformation guarantees the transformed parametric convex optimization converges to a stationary point.
-Notably, \cite{shen2018fractional} (published in TSP) has garnered more than 1400 citations since 2018.
 However, the quadratic transformation of \cite{shen2018fractional} can't be used to solve the minimization problem containing the sum-of-ratios term.
 To fix it, \hbox{Zhao \textit{et al.} \cite{zhao2024}} propose another transformation and successfully convert the sum-of-ratios minimization to a parametric convex optimization.
-Nevertheless, the transformation in \cite{zhao2024} (published in JSAC) just solves the sum-of-ratios minimization terms in the $\frac{\text{convex}}{\text{concave}}$ form, and detailed intrinsic mathematical reasons for this construction are missing.
+Nevertheless, the transform in \cite{zhao2024} mainly applies to the sum-of-ratios minimization terms in the $\frac{\text{convex}}{\text{concave}}$ form, and its intrinsic mathematical rationale is not explicitly explained.